Git for Collaboration

 commit id: "Add practice files"

-branch alice-temperature
+branch catherine-temperature

-checkout alice-temperature
+checkout catherine-temperature

 commit id: "Add F-to-C conversion"